-Fraunhofer-Center HTL develops and manufactures components made of ceramics, metal and metal-ceramic composites using additive manufacturing, commonly referred to as 3D-printing.
-Standard materials are e.g. aluminum oxide, zirconium oxide as well as silicon carbide and steel.
-The technology field of additive manufacturing includes the development of new material systems and manufacturing processes, the production of prototypes and small series as well as the quality management of additively manufactured components.
+Fraunhofer Center HTL develops and produces components made of ceramics, metals, and metal-ceramic composites through 3D printing processes.
+Standard materials include aluminum oxide, zirconium oxide, silicon carbide, and steel.
+The technology field of additive manufacturing encompasses the development of new material systems, manufacturing processes and equipment, the production of prototypes and small series, as well as the quality management of additively manufactured components.

-The development of new material systems includes the formulation and synthesis of feedstocks for 3D-printing.
-The aim is to adapt the processing properties of the feedstocks for the 3D-printing process used so that components can be manufactured with high quality and at the same time the material properties desired by the customer are achieved.
-Examples of this include setting the pourability of powder batches or adjusting the flow properties of slurries for additive manufacturing.
+The development of new material systems involves the formulation and synthesis of feedstocks for 3D printing.
+The goal is to adjust the processing properties of the feedstocks for the specific 3D printing process so that high-quality components can be produced while also achieving the desired material properties requested by the customer.
+Examples include adjusting the flowability of powder blends or adapting the processing properties of slurries for additive manufacturing.